 SPANISH (Andrew Kolec) Those attending these classes range from beginners to Level 2.
 Members of this class are required to have the publication “Hugo in 3 Months – Spanish Latin America” and with the aid of this book, they will be guided through essential grammar and pronunciation, building up a vocabulary and practicing speaking skills.
 Andrew has places available in the Beginners’ group.

-TAI CHI At the moment there are very limited vacancies in some of the “Forms” practiced.
+TAI CHI At the moment there are limited vacancies in some of the “Forms” practiced.
 Please contact the leaders as per the Timetable for more information.

 Tai Chi originated in ancient China.
 Nowadays it is practiced throughout the world to enhance health and wellbeing.
 Many scientific studies have demonstrated that Tai Chi is amazingly effective for this.
 Tai Chi is suitable for almost anyone, it may help relieve pain and stress, improve quality of life and concentration and integrates body, mind and spirit.
 Practicing Tai Chi helps to strengthen vitality with a very positive effect on health.
 Tai Chi is low-impact, gentle, safe and effective.
 Build Health Fast – in Slow Motion